 Easily, without specific computing knowledge...as simple as reproducing an image in a mirror.

-Reusable content from the single source multiplies like its image in a mirror
+From the single source the content is duplicated as its image in a mirror